henryvalbuena/mothership-v2/README.md

 pip install -r requirements-dev.txt
 ```

-This will install all of the required packages we selected within the `requirements-prod.txt` and `requirements-dev.txt` files.
+This will install all of the required packages we selected within the `requirements.txt` and `requirements-dev.txt` files.

 ##### Key Dependencies